nickg/nvc/nvc.1.md

 ## OPTIONS

-NVC accepts three kinds of options: global options; a single command option; and options specific to the command.
+NVC accepts three kinds of options: global options; commands; and options specific to the command.
 Global options must be placed before the command and specific options must be placed after the command.

+Commands can be chained together.
+For example to analyse a file `foo.vhd` and then elaborate and run a top-level entity `bar`:

+    nvc -a foo.vhd -e bar -r

+Note that the _unit_ argument for the `-r` run command is taken from the earlier `-e` elaborate command.

 ### Commands